 Increasing Your Value

-The ironic truth about self-worth is that it grows when we give more rather than when we get more.
-In order to grow in value, we need to give more than what we take from the world: more time, more energy, more thought, more care, more patience and more love.
-Like an invisible set of foundations, our self-worth underpins our self-esteem and will only be strengthened when we see that our life is offering value to others.
+The bitter truth about self-worth is that it grows when we give more rather than when we get more.
+To cultivate value, we need to give more than what we take from the world: more time, more energy, more thought, more care, more patience and more love.
+Like an invisible set of foundations, our self-worth underpins our self-esteem and seeing what value our life brings to others only strengthens it.

 You are valuable when you work towards a project which aims to help other people or when you extend yourself to a stranger on the street who is in need.
 Your value accumulates the more you give out into the world, which begs the question: how can you raise your value today?